-Attendance Policy: Absences are frowned upon - not only will important instructional materials be delivered during classroom and lab, but critical announcements may be missed if you do not attend or are late to class or lab.
-Students must contact the instructor beforehand if an absence is anticipated, or as soon as is reasonably possible after.
-If you have to miss a class due to sickness or a legitimate conflict, you should communicate this to the instructor, preferably before the lecture or lab, but as soon as possible under all circumstances.
-Students are responsible for making up any material that is missed due to absence.
+Attendance Policy: Absences are frowned upon - not only will important instructional materials be delivered during classroom and lab, but critical announcements may be missed if you don't attend or are late to class or lab.
+Students must contact the instructor before lectures or labs if an absence is anticipated, or as soon as is reasonably possible after.
+Students are responsible for making up any material that is missed due to absence, subject to late penalties.
 Missing lecture and especially lab without an excuse will impact your participation grade.
-Valid excuses include:
+Valid excuses will waive late penalties and include:

-- Severe illness with doctor's note - Grave family circumstances - Participating in University-sanctioned events with supporting documentation. - Travel for jobs or other classes with supporting documentation.
+- Severe illness with doctor's note or grave family circumstances. - Participating in University-sanctioned events with supporting documentation. - Travel for jobs or other classes with supporting documentation.